jmettraux/rufus-scheduler/README.md

 ## non-features

 Rufus-scheduler (out of the box) is an in-process, in-memory scheduler.
+It uses threads.

 It does not persist your schedules.
 When the process is gone and the scheduler instance with it, the schedules are gone.